The best pecan pie recipe from my grandma. :)

 - Prepare the filling.
 In a medium bowl, whisk together sugar, corn syrup, vanilla, salt and cinnamon.
 Add eggs and whisk until smooth.
 Melt butter in a small saucepan over medium heat for about 4-5 minutes, stirring often, until the butter turns brown and fragrant.
 Slowly pour butter into the sugar mixture, and whisk to combine.
 Chop 2 cups of the pecans, then stir them into the butter and sugar mixture until combined.

 - Assemble.
 Pour the entire filling into the prepared pie crust.
 Line the top of the filling with the remaining pecans (about 2 cups, more or less).

 - Bake.
 Bake the pie for 40-50 minutes, or until the top is lightly browned.
 After the first 20 to 25 minutes of baking time, you are welcome to loosely tent a piece of aluminum foil over the top of the whole pie if the crust or pecans seem to be browning too quickly.
-The pie will be ready to go once the top is puffed up into a dome (which will sink to become flat again, once the pie has set and cooled).
+The pie will be ready to go once the top has puffed up into a dome (which will sink to become flat again, once the pie has set and cooled).
 Transfer the pie to a wire rack and let it rest until it reaches room temperature.

 - Serve.
 Slice and serve pie at room temperature (or you can refrigerate and chill the pie, if you prefer), garnished with a dollop of whipped cream if desired.
 Cover and store leftover pie at room temperature for 1-2 days or in the refrigerator for 4-5 days.

 Corn syrup alternative: If you would rather not use corn syrup, feel free to use my naturally-sweetened pecan pie recipe instead.